Policy Post-Training (GR00T N1.7)#

 Arena submodule.

-This page assumes you have a successful recording at
+This page assumes you have either a successful recording at

 $DATASET_DIR/arena_g1_static_apple_dataset_recorded.hdf5 from